marcocrotti/marcocrotti.github.io/content/contact/about-me.md

 of one African frog, *Afrixalus fornasini*, across its range.
 This project led in the end to an interesting, although a bit methodsy, paper on the impact and causes of missing data in RADseq phylogenies (see publications).

-After that, I moved to the University of Glasgow for my phd.
-I currently work in the lab of [Kathryn Elmer](http://elmerlab.blogspot.com/), looking at the biogeography and conservation of European whitefish *Coregonus lavaretus* in Scotland.
+After that, I moved to the University of Glasgow for my phd, where I worked in the lab of [Kathryn Elmer](http://elmerlab.blogspot.com/), looking at the biogeography and conservation of European whitefish *Coregonus lavaretus* in Scotland.

+I am now working at [Centre for Cancer Genetic Epidemiology](https://ccge.medschl.cam.ac.uk/) as a Research Associate.
+My role involve the analysis of whole exome sequencing data from the [BRIDGES project](https://bridges-research.eu/) to identify variants with an association with breast cancer.